 The library offers a wide range of research and reading materials for students.
-The library is open to upper school students before school (7:30-7:50, each day) and after school (3:00-3:15, each day).
+The library is open to upper school students before school (7:30-7:50, each day).
 The librarian is available to assist students during those hours.
 During the day, the library is scheduled to be used by lower or upper school classes.